 Routing from a Goal

 In the event, you'll see who was routed, the Playbook they were routed from, and Goal [name of the goal].
 Clicking View audit log will show you the the type of routing used and who was selected.

-For routing scenarios which chose one of multiple people, you'll see a button reading Review teammate availability.
+For routing scenarios which chose one of multiple people, you'll see a button reading Who was available at the time of routing?.
 Clicking this will show you available and unavailable users as well as the reason they were unavailable, such as User was offline.

 Routing when a Conversation is Reopened

 When a conversation has no participants and is closed, we'll try to route it via your conversation routing rules if the visitors chats back in.
 We'll show you that in the RAL!